XPath expression evaluation

 To toggle the evaluation mode, click the Advanced/Simple button.
 In either mode, the dialog features a history of the recently evaluated expressions, completion, syntax-checking and highlighting, as well as some semantic error checking of the entered expression.
 Semantic checks include validation of used namespace prefixes, useless XPath expressions (for example,

 @comment()) and node tests for element/attribute names that don't occur in the context document and would not be successfully matched.

 Each variable in the table can be assigned an expression that will be evaluated once when the query is executed.
 The resulting value is then available for multiple use at no additional computational cost.

-Highlight results: This option highlights the matched nodes in the current editor.
-Matched nodes that don't belong to the current editor (may
+Select the Highlight results checkbox to highlight the matched nodes in the current editor.
+Matched nodes that don't belong to the current editor (may happen by using the

 document()function) are not highlighted.
-It's recommended to display such cross-document results in the Find Usages toolwindow.
+It's recommended to display such cross-document results in the Find Usages tool window.